Qui sommes-nous ?

 • facilitate the development of medicines for children and adolescents;

-• improve the information available on the use of medicines for children and adolescents;
+• improve the available information on the use of medicines for children and adolescents;

 • ensure that research is ethical, of high quality, and complies with regulatory requirements.